uhctf/uhctf2023/challenges/de_slimste_hacker_2/readme.md

 <!-- {{HINT_DESCRIPTION}} explains what exactly the hint will help with -->
 * Hints: <ul><ul>
 <li><details>
-    <summary><strong>25%</strong>: The intro</summary>
+    <summary><strong>25%</strong>: A pattern</summary>
     I rewatched last episode...
-I think I see a pattern there.
+I think I see a pattern there in the intro.
 Is it the same here?
 It must be!
 </details></li>
 </ul></ul>